 On this final day of 2014, I’m making some observations about the workplace for the coming year.
 Why observations and not predictions?
 Recently, I talked with Steve Boese about predictions and trends on an episode of HR Happy Hour.
 I am very particular when it comes to using those terms.
-I think those words are powerful when backed up by research or data that leads to the prediction and I’ll leave that to my work with my colleagues at Brandon Hall Group.
-That research viewed over several years can possibly become a trend.
-But without actual data, I don’t give much credence to predictions.
+Without actual data, I don’t give much credence to predictions.

 Since I’m thinking about just one year ahead, I prefer to make some observations based purely on what I have seen and heard in 2014.